 - Your contact information

 - It’s standard to send notifications at least 14 calendar days before you create a payment.
 However, SEPA rules let you send notifications closer to the payment date—just make sure your mandate clearly states when customers can expect to receive a notification.
 The mandate provided by Stripe specifies this can happen up to two calendar days in advance of future payments, allowing you to send notifications at payment creation.
-For recurring payments of the same amount (e.g., a subscription of a fixed amount), you may indicate multiple upcoming debits with corresponding dates in a single notice.
+For recurring payments of the same amount (for example, a subscription of a fixed amount), you may indicate multiple upcoming debits with corresponding dates in a single notice.

 A SEPA Creditor Identifier (Creditor ID) is an ID associated with each SEPA Direct Debit payment that identifies the company requesting the payment.
 While companies may have multiple creditor identifiers, each creditor identifier is unique and allows your customers to easily identify the debits on their account.

 Stripe Payments will appear on bank statements alongside your configurable Stripe statement descriptor.
 We recommend configuring a recognizable statement descriptor to ensure customers recognize payments and to reduce the risk of disputes.
 If you’re using the Stripe Creditor ID, we also recommend you use Stripe Checkout to collect mandates from your customers for SEPA Direct Debits.